 The crossover point is an essential aspect of a subwoofer’s performance, as it determines the highest frequency the subwoofer will reproduce before passing on the higher frequencies to the main or satellite speakers.

-Typically, the crossover point of active subwoofer is set within the range of 80 Hz to 150 Hz.
+Typically, the crossover point of an active subwoofer is set within the range of 80 Hz to 150 Hz.
 This ensures a seamless blend between the subwoofer and the main speakers, providing a balanced audio experience for the listener.

 Subwoofer Placement and Size